MSFT

 • Once withdrawn from the test, the individual’s score must be recorded.

-How to score the Multistage Fitness test
+How do you score the Multistage Fitness Test?

 How to: Calculate VO₂ max